technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 <!---    1         2         3         4         5         6         7      --->
 <!---67890123456789012345678901234567890123456789012345678901234567890123456--->

-*Disclaimer: both the syntax and the grammar for Variadic Generics is obviously subjected to debate and / or change.*

 Enter Variadic Generics.
 Let's define a **Variadic Generic** as a generic type that can refer to *multiple instances* of *different types*, all eventually conforming to the parameter definition.